kubernetes/community/keps/sig-api-machinery/customresources-pruning-and-defaulting.md

 >
 > But what about the object `{"a": "12", "b":"foo", "c":"bar"}`?
 Both patterns apply.
 With pruning option 1 we keep `"b"` and `"c"`.
 But what about the default?
 Should we default to `1` or `2`?

 Clearly, we can make the algorithm deterministic by choosing one, e.g. the first matching branch.
 This choice is arbitrary, hard to understand, and gets even more confusing with even more nested `allOf`, `anyOf` or even `not`.

+We can later become less restrictive about the allowed positions of default values in the scheme.
+I.e. the restriction of only allowing default outside of `allOf`, `anyOf`, `oneOf` and `not` is a starting point with a way forward if necessary.

 ### Mixing of Schema and Value Validation